bormaxi8080/osint-timeline/DRAFT.md

 Opik - Open-source end-to-end LLM Development Platform: https://github.com/comet-ml/opik

+pgai -A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL: https://github.com/timescale/pgai

 ----

 **Linux & DevOps:**

 Appsmith - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 25+ databases and any API.: https://github.com/appsmithorg/appsmith

+SideKick - Bare metal to production ready in mins; your own fly server on your VPS: https://github.com/MightyMoud/sidekick

 ----